specktakel/hierarchical_nu/examples/simulate_and_fit.md

 Emax = Parameter(1E8 * u.GeV, "Emax", fixed=True)
 ```

-When setting the minimum detected energy, there are a few options.
+When setting the minimum detected (i.e. reconstructed) energy, there are a few options.
 If fitting one event type (ie. tracks or cascades), just use `Emin_det`.
 This is also fine if you are fitting both event types, but want to set the same minimum detected energy. `Emin_det_tracks` and `Emin_det_cascades` are to be used when fitting both event types, but setting different minimum detected energies.

 ```python
 #Emin_det = Parameter(1E5 * u.GeV, "Emin_det", fixed=True)